In this Article

 Fasting during pregnancy can have several effects.
 Some of them are short-term effects and would subside with time whereas others may have implications for the long term.
 Here are some of the possible effects of fasting.

-- Increase in the probability of premature birth.
+- Linked to the probability of premature labour in rare cases.

 - Fasting could result in low birth weight.